Rwanda-backed rebels advance and Congolese forces retreat from eastern Congo's second largest city

-GOMA, Congo (AP) — Panic swept through eastern Congo's second-largest city on Saturday as residents fled by the thousands, scrambling to escape the looming advance of Rwanda-backed rebels.
+GOMA, Congo (AP) — Panic swept through eastern Congo's second-largest city on Saturday as residents and soldiers fled by the thousands, scrambling to escape the looming advance of Rwanda-backed rebels.

 The morning after M23 fighters entered the outskirts of Bukavu — a city of about 1.3 million people that lies 63 miles (101 kilometers) south of rebel-held Goma — some streets were flooded by residents attempting to leave and looters filling flour sacks with what they could find.
 A pall of silence set in later in the day as residents and business owners braced for what comes next.

+But on Saturday, M23 did not appear to have taken decisive control of Bukavu.
+The group did not announce advances like a day earlier when they took control of an airport outside the city.

-Later on Saturday, a relative calm had returned to Bukavu as gunfights stopped after Congolese troops exited the city and drove south, Bukavu resident Alexis Bisimwa said.
+A relative calm returned as gunfights stopped after Congolese troops exited the city and drove south, Bukavu resident Alexis Bisimwa said.

 "We’re no longer waiting for the crackling of bullets as we were during the day,” he told The Associated Press by telephone.

-Most people waited in their home, shocked as corpses burnt to ash lay strewn in the streets — casualties of the looters who filled the vacuum left by Congolese soldiers earlier abandoning their posts.
+Residents said they were shocked to see corpses burnt to ash lying strewn in the streets — casualties of the looters who filled the vacuum left by Congolese soldiers abandoning their posts.

 “They set fire to the ammunition they were unable to take with them,” said Alain Iragi, among the residents who fled in search of safety on Saturday.